Velop

 Welcome to Velop.
-If you’re reading this, you’re among the few who actually consult manuals for their photographic equipment.
-Congratulations - you’re our kind of photographer.
+If you’re reading this, you’re among the few who still Read The Manual (RTM).
+That discipline excites us.

 1. The Settings Button (Upper Left)